alvintaas/demo-repo/README.md

 I watched the tutorial about "Git and GitHub for Beginners - Crash Course" by freeCodeCamp via the link - https://youtu.be/RGOj5yH7evk?si=bRMg6G1isxMoWjS0

+Below is a log and journal of the things learnt from the tutorial:

-23.12.30 - Learnt how to generate SSH keys, and how to connect it with my github account
+23.12.30 - Learnt how to generate SSH keys, and how to connect it with my github account 24.01.02 - Playing with SSH keys.
+It's confusing, but will get better at it's use by continuing to push through